Gian-Michele/Tutorials/Docker-K8s/harbor.md

 # Harbor
-Harbor is a registy for container images.
+Harbor is a registry for container images.
 The https page of Harbor registry can be found in:

 https://<harbor_ip_address>/harbor/projects